-It followed that the number of distinct left cosets of H equals the number of distinct right cosets of H, which we defined to be the index of H in G, denoted [G:H].
-We followed this by a discussion of normal subgroups, noting (but not proving) the equivalent conditions from Homework 2.
-This was followed by a discussion of simple groups (i.e., groups with no no-trivial normal subgroups) and a bit of the history of the classification of finite simple groups.
+It followed that for a finite group G, the number of distinct left cosets of H equals the number of distinct right cosets of H, which we defined to be the index of H in G, denoted [G:H].
+We followed this by a discussion of normal subgroups, using the definition N is normal in G if and only if for all $g \in G$, gN = Ng.
+We then noted (but did not prove) the equivalent conditions from Homework 2.